-- where we believe it is necessary to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the safety of any person, to enforce our Terms and Conditions of Use and our Terms and Conditions of Sale, to respond to claims asserted against us or, or as evidence in litigation in which we are involved.
+- where we believe it is necessary to investigate, prevent or take action regarding illegal activities, suspected fraud, situations involving potential threats to the safety of any person, to enforce our Terms and Conditions of Sale, to respond to claims asserted against us or, or as evidence in litigation in which we are involved.

 - as part of any merger, sale, and transfer of our assets, acquisition or restructuring of all or part of our business, bankruptcy, or similar event, including related to due diligence conducted prior to such event where permitted by law.